-Legislative decree 152/2006, "Norms on the Environment", Part 2, Title II, as modified by Legislative Decree 128/2010, dealing with Strategic Environmental Assessment (SEA), (implementing EC Directive 2001/42 on the assessment of the effects of certain plans and programmes on the environment) addresses public consultation on the environmental impacts of a proposed plan or programme which could have a significant impact on the environment or on cultural heritage.
-The new procedure for public consultation is similar to the one for the EIA: the notice is published in the official Gazette or in the regional bulletins of interested regions, the documentations is at the disposal of the public which is allowed 60 days for commenting.
+Legislative decree 152/2006, "Norms on the Environment", Part 2, Title II, as modified by Legislative Decree 128/2010, dealing with Strategic Environmental Assessment (SEA), (implementing EC Directive 2001/42 on the assessment of the effects of certain plans and programmes on the environment) addresses public consultation on the environmental impacts of a proposed plan or programme which could have a significant impact on the environment or on cultural heritage at national, regional, local and transboundary level.
+The new procedure for public consultation is similar to the one for the EIA: the notice is published in the official Gazette or in the regional bulletins of interested regions, the documentations is at the disposal (including on-line)of the public which is allowed 60 days for commenting, including though electronic tools.
 Comments from the public are taken into consideration while the competent authority takes the final decision, accompanied by a motivated opinion.
 To be an Italian citizen is not a requisite in order to participate to the consultations, so the principle of non-discrimination is guaranteed.
-Furthermore, the Coordination Table Central authorities-Regional authorities guarantees that the same standards for public participation are applied everywhere in the national territory.
-Since legislative decree entered into force in July 2007 and has been recently modified, so experiences are still limited.
-Nonetheless, even before the national legal framework was set up, several actions were taken at the regional and local levels though experimental initiatives ,on a voluntary basis, particularly for plans and programmes for both urban and rural areas.
-An example in this regard is the plan for the winter Olympic games in Turin in 2006, which has been made available for comments.
-When legislating on EIA, many regions have included a procedure for urban and territorial plans along the lines suggested by the SEA Directive.
+Furthermore, Legislative decree 152/2006 as modified guarantees that the same standards for public participation are applied everywhere in the national territory.